The West and Russia: a Divergence of Values?

 A key sociopsychological tool for this exploration is Spiral Dynamics, developed by Don Beck & Chris Cowan (1996) from the work of Clare W Graves (1970, 1971).
 Graves himself was a correspondent and sometime collaborator of Abraham Maslow.
 Graves influenced Maslow (1971) in his final formulations on the famous Hiearchy of Needs; and Spiral Dynamics incorporates key Maslowian principles, while also building on and extending the Hierarchy concepts quite considerably.

 The basic concept is that vMEMES, motivational systems, emerge in hierarchical order and ebb and flow in their influence on thoughts and behaviour in synchrony with the life conditions being experienced at the time.
-Many developmental psychologists of Graves’ era were coming to similar conclusions about values, needs and emergence – not least Jane Loevinger and Lawrence Kohlberg – though Graves/Spiral Dynamics provides the most complete model.
+Many developmental psychologists of Graves’ era were coming to similar conclusions about values, needs and emergence – not least Jane Loevinger with Stages of Ego Development and Lawrence Kohlberg with Stages of Moral Develoment – though Graves/Spiral Dynamics provides the most complete model.
 (See the Comparison Map of Spiral Dynamics and similar models.)

 In Spiral Dynamics terms, the ultra-free market radical Capitalism that emerged in the West during the time of Thatcher and Ronald Reagan was driven by the ORANGE vMEME.
 The focus was on individuals achieving strategic goals such as wealth creation and having the better things in life.
 The assumption made in the West was that, with the collapse of the ordered and repressive Communist police state (BLUE), ORANGE entrepreneurialism and strategic enterprise would emerge as people enjoyed the freedom to better themselves.